 Who: Any officer who desires to begin or complete an existing accredited degree program may apply for an Approved Program of Study through their Unit Commander to the Officer Resource & Development Secretary.

 What: Officers submit an application for an Approved Program of Study form appropriate for the degree program for which they desire to enroll to their Unit Commander along with an outline from the Institution for the total number of courses and credit hours needed to complete the degree and a statement of financial costs per credit hour.
-Once approved, officers register for courses directly with the Institution and submit for reimbursement to the ORD Resource Coordinator.
+Once approved, officers register for courses directly with the Institution and submit for reimbursement to the ORD Manager.

 Where: Officers, in general, may select any accredited institution in which to enroll.
 However, officers are strongly urged, depending on the specific program, to consider institutions with which the Salvation Army has affiliation in order to take advantage of both lower tuition rates and advanced standing based upon course work completed at CFOT.
 A list of affiliated institutions and degree programs for both undergraduate and graduate study are provided in the links to the left.